- College of Nursing

 - Nursing Systems

 For individuals who are not Registered Nurses.
 The College of Nursing has a demanding curriculum.
 The classes are work-intensive and courses include clinical practice in a variety of settings.
 Due to this, it is strongly recommended that students be at least one-year post-high school prior to applying to the basic nursing program.
 Students with concerns or questions should contact the College of Nursing Undergraduate Student Services Office for an appointment with an academic advisor.
 The program is accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Florida State Board of Nursing.
 The Nursing (B.S.N.) program will meet the educational eligibility criteria for the National Council for Licensure Examination for Registered Nurses (NCLEX-RN) for obtaining a license to practice as a registered nurse in Florida.
-For more information on how this program may prepare you in that regard, please visit https://nursing.ucf.edu/academics/nclex/.
+Out-of-state instructional limitations apply to this degree program.
+For more information on this and how this program may prepare you in that regard, please visit https://apq.ucf.edu/files/Licensure-Disclosure-Nursing-BSN-June2020.pdf

 - Acceptance to the university does not constitute admission to the upper division nursing program